Particular/docs.particular.net/nservicebus/upgrades/5to6/deprecated-transportmessage.md

 ## TimeToBeReceived

-From the perspective of an outgoing message the `TimeToBeReceived` is a delivery concern and needs to be specified over the newly introduced `DeliveryConstraint`.
+From the perspective of an outgoing message, the `TimeToBeReceived` is a delivery concern and must be specified over the newly introduced `DeliveryConstraint`.

 Set the `TimeToBeReceived`